- What is a Listed Building?

 You may also need Listed Building Consent for any works to structures within the grounds of a listed building.

-Use our interactive map of the Historic Environment and Conservation in Newcastle for more information.
+Use our interactive map of the Historic Environment and Conservation in Newcastle.
 Click on the building for details, and a link to the Historic England website.